WTW-IM/es-components/packages/es-components/src/components/containers/tabPanels/TabPanel.md

 Tab Panels allow us to store lots more data on the screen and only show the amount we want, when we want.
-This works by having a Tab contain context, or a Tab List that contains elements.
-Each direct child of the tab list must contain optiontext that will turn into the title in the dropdown.
-Tabs are able to have a full node inside instead of just text.
-This allows us to put in icons and other styling.
+This works by having a TabPanel.Tab which provides a quick peek into what information will be display in the content area when clicked.
+The TabPanel.Tab has a name, which is a string or JSX to be displayed, and an optional simpleName, which is a string that will be read by a screen reader.
+The TabPanel.Tab can have children inside of it that will be rendered inside of the TabPanel's content area.

 ```
 <div>